tramires/cose-rust/README.md

 The COSE [RFC 8152](https://tools.ietf.org/html/rfc8152) specifies the following 6 types of COSE messages:

 - **cose-sign1**: A digitally signed COSE message with a single recipient.
-- **cose-sign**: A digitally signed COSE message with multiple recipients, each recipient has its own signature.
+- **cose-sign**: A digitally signed COSE message with multiple signers, each signer has its own signature of the payload.
 - **cose-encrypt0**: An encrypted COSE message with a single recipient.
 - **cose-encrypt**: An encrypted COSE message with multiple recipients.
 In this case, for each recipient, the ciphertext is encrypted/decrypted by a shared secret between the recipient and the sender, a derived key from the shared secret or a randomly generated CEK that is derived from the shared secret (KEK).
 - **cose-mac0**: A MAC tagged COSE message with a single recipient.